Equality Act 2017 – Goods and Services

 The information we will provide is not the same as legal advice.
 We recommend that you consult an Advocate if you want legal advice.
 The OFT can advise what the law is so that you can determine if you think you may have a claim under the Equality Act 2017.

 A series of template letters are available to download which are designed to assist you in resolving your issue of discrimination.
 Both pdf and word versions are available to download on this page.
-If you are not sure which letter is appropriate for your situation contact the OFT for assistance on +44 1624 687540 or send an email to Equality.OFT@gov.im
+If you are not sure which letter is appropriate for your situation please contact the OFT for assistance on 01624 687540 or send an email to equality.OFT@gov.im

 Template Letter Guidance

-The aim of the letters is to attempt to resolve your issue informally, without you having to go to court or the Employment and Equality Tribunal, which can be a very costly and stressful for all concerned.
+The aim of the letters is to attempt to resolve your issue informally, without you having to go to court or the Employment and Equality Tribunal, which can be a long and stressful process.
 We also understand that there are some circumstances whereby going to court or the Tribunal is the only option.
 Please speak to the OFT Case Officers if you think that this is the option which you are considering taking.

 There are clear benefits in attempting to resolve your issue informally; one of these is that you will retain control.
 This means that you can influence the outcome that you are looking for, rather than being handed down a resolution which you may not necessarily agree with.